 WisDOT has made efforts throughout the project planning stages to avoid direct impacts to archaeological sites and historical sites.
-The only archaeological site that would have been impacted by the Build Alternatives is the Sippel Archaeological Site.
+The only archaeological site that will be impacted by the build alternatives is the Sippel Archaeological Site.
 Phase III data recovery was completed at this site.
-Historic properties will not be adversely affected by any of the Build Alternatives.
+Historic properties will not be adversely affected by any of the build alternatives.